ChariereFiedler/puzle-shapeshifter/README.md

 - Add options to select export
     - To PDF
     - To Html
-- Add custom options with dedicated config file per project
+- ~~Add custom options with dedicated config file per project~~
+- Add a CLI command to init a config file
 - Add custom options with dedicated config file per folder
 - Fix issues:
     - PhantomJS Font Face support: not working yet